tokbtomas/azure-rdf2cosmos/README.md

 The following design decisions were made to reduce solution complexity and to increase portability.

-- Gradle was chosen as the build tool for simplicity vs verbose Maven XML
+- **Gradle** was chosen as the build tool for simplicity vs verbose Maven XML
+  - see file **rdf2cosmos/app/build.gradle** in this repo
-- The Gradle build process creates an easily deployable uber-jar file
+- The Gradle build process creates an easily deployable **uber-jar file**
+- The implementation uses the simplest possible Java code:
+  - No Application Framework is used, such as Spring.
-- No framework is used, such as Spring
+  - No Persistance Framework is used, such as Hibernate.
+JDBC instead.
   - No logging libraries are used, such as Log4J.
 System.out.println instead
-- Initial cache system uses JSON files on local disk
-- If necessary, a V2 cache system will use CosmosDB/SQL
+- Class App is the entry-point to the application
+- See the JavaDoc comments at the top of each Java class

 ### Gremlin Queries